• Disease Overview

 Wolfram syndrome is difficult to diagnose.
 In many instances, people with this disorder and their doctors may be unaware that the various symptoms and complaints are related and indicate a specific disorder.
 Initially, the focus may be on one symptom, typically diabetes mellitus, and its treatment.
 Later, the presence of other symptoms may become apparent.
 Wolfram syndrome should be considered in anyone with diabetes mellitus and optic atrophy; anyone with low frequency sensorineural hearing loss; anyone with either diabetes mellitus or optic atrophy in addition to hearing loss or diabetes insipidus or bladder dysfunction or loss of sense of smell or a family member with Wolfram syndrome.

-Molecular genetic testing for mutations in the WFS1 and WFS2 genes is available to confirm the diagnosis.
+Molecular genetic testing for variants in the WFS1 and WFS2 genes is available to confirm the diagnosis.

 • < Previous section